Skip to Content

 The best things to do in fall in Vernon, BC

 Vernon is a small city (40k pop) located on the traditional territory of the Syilx people of the Okanagan Nation.
-The first name given to this location was NintleMoosChin, which refers to “jumping over place where the creek narrows.”

-Though our recent visit was our first in fall, we’re no strangers to Vernon.
+Though our recent visit was our first in the fall, we’re no strangers to Vernon.
 Even before this trip, we had already uncovered more than 35 things to do in Vernon and the surrounding area.

-Wondering how much more could there be to do in fall in Vernon?
+Wondering how much more could there be to do in the fall in Vernon?
 Yes, I was too!
 (Spoiler: a lot!)

 Here are our top picks for things to do in Vernon in fall – you can skip to your desired suggestion or just keep scrolling down to read them all.